 Troops to Teachers

-Tax-free bursary or scholarship
+Tax-free bursaries or scholarships

-Repayments of these loans will only start once you get a job after graduation and you start earning over the threshold amount; these are also dependent on how much over the threshold you are earning.
+As with all other postgraduate courses, regardless of your qualifications and the subject you want to teach, tuition fee and maintenance loans are available.
+You can apply for these to cover both course and living costs for the duration of your studying.
+Repayments of these loans will only start once you get a job after graduating and start earning over the threshold amount – these are also dependent on how much over the threshold you’re earning.

 Salaried teacher training

-School Direct (salaried) allows you to earn a salary and train to become a qualified teacher by learning from experienced teachers.
-Trainees on salaried courses are interviewed by the schools directly, with the hope of continuing their teaching in that school following completion of their training.
+School Direct (Salaried) allows you to earn a salary and train to become a qualified teacher by learning from experienced teachers.
+Trainees on salaried courses are interviewed by the schools directly, with the hope of continuing their teaching in that school, following completion of their training.